Little Gap Covered Bridge

-The Little Gap Covered Bridge is a historic covered bridge located near Little Gap in Lower Towamensing Township, Carbon County, Pennsylvania.
-It was built about 1860, and is a 73-foot, Burr truss span crossing the Aquashicola Creek.
-The bridge incorporates elements of the Howe truss in its construction.
+The Little Gap Covered Bridge is an historic, American covered bridge that is located near Little Gap in Lower Towamensing Township, Carbon County, Pennsylvania.

+History and architectural features

+Built circa 1860, this historic structure is a seventy-three-foot, Burr Truss-span that crosses the Buckwah Creek.
+The bridge incorporated elements of the Howe truss in its construction.

 A nearby restaurant, the "Covered Bridge Inn," takes its name from the bridge.
 In 2011, the bridge was damaged by a hit and run driver.